ouseful-oer/openlearn-molworld/molworld_00_07.md

 ### Box 8: The three-way catalytic converter

 The solution to the high energy barrier for Reaction 8.1 is to involve a third party - a catalyst.
 A suitable material is the metal rhodium.
 When NO and CO molecules enter a catalytic converter, they become bound to rhodium surfaces.
 The binding of NO to rhodium weakens the bond between the N and O atoms, and the NO unit becomes more vulnerable to change.
 For example, it is believed that in some cases, the bond is so weakened that the N and O atoms separate completely, and move about on the rhodium surface.
-Pairs of nitrogen atoms can then meet, combine and leave the surface as N2(g); oxygen atoms can meet and combine with CO molecules on the surface, leaving as CO2(g).
+Pairs of nitrogen atoms can then meet, combine and leave the surface as N<sub xmlns:str="http://exslt.org/strings">2</sub>(g); oxygen atoms can meet and combine with CO molecules on the surface, leaving as CO<sub xmlns:str="http://exslt.org/strings">2</sub>(g).

 Obviously, this type of reaction pathway is very different from one that takes place entirely in the gas phase with no catalyst present.
 Most particularly, because the catalyst surface assists the breaking of the bond in the NO molecule, it has a lower energy barrier (see <a xmlns:str="http://exslt.org/strings" href="">Figure 52</a>) and is much faster.
 In a *three-way catalytic converter*, some 90 per cent of the nitric oxide in the exhaust stream is converted to nitrogen and carbon dioxide.
 Figure 53 shows an example.
 The catalyst actually contains rhodium and platinum.
 The platinum catalyses the reactions of both carbon monoxide and unburnt hydrocarbons (from the petrol) with oxygen, giving carbon dioxide and steam.
 The converter is called 'three way' because it thereby removes all three main types of pollutant: nitrogen oxides, carbon monoxide and unburnt hydrocarbons.
 Figure 54 provides you with further details.